1stfootforward/blog/_posts/2017-04-29-Probiotics-vs-Prebiotics.md

 </style>

-## Probioctics vs Prebioctics.
+## Probiotics & Prebiotics.

 ### Probiotics

-Probiotics are live bacteria and yeasts that are good for your health, especially your digestive system.
-We usually think of bacteria as something that causes diseases.
+Are live bacteria and yeasts that are good for your health, especially your digestive system.
+We usually think of bacteria as something that causes disease.
 But your body is full of bacteria, both good and bad.
 Probiotics are often called "good" or "helpful" bacteria because they help keep your gut healthy.
 Probiotics are naturally found in your body.
 You can also find them in some foods and supplements.

 ![good food source for probiotics]({{ site.url }}/images/probiotic-prebotic/preandpro1.jpg)